MdSamsuzzohaShayon/nodejs-nextjs-ponditi-lms/README.md

  - Admin - reject button is not working
  - Update mudium, class, subject is not working properly

+Can not send message to all broser in the room
+Profile page, on off in jamal
- - duplicate database and keep backup in excel file
+ - duplicate database and keep backup in excel file 150px card bold tk top bar shadow in detail send request
+ Available Status not in search detail page send request and chat button

+ send request page
+ tuition style
+ location of student edit
+ Description to notes
+ Booked slot will be disabled
+ no hourly rate

+ Chat page
+ send request

 ### Sequelize problems